pepeiborra/arrowp/README.md

 Arrowp-qq
 ==========
-A preprocessor for arrow notation packaged by Jose Iborra, based on the arrowp preprocessor developed by Ross Paterson <ross@soi.city.ac.uk>.
+A preprocessor for arrow notation based on the arrowp preprocessor developed by Ross Paterson <ross@soi.city.ac.uk>.

 Notable features include support for GHC Haskell syntax and a